Lecrapouille/PlantUMLStatecharts/README.md

 expressiveness
 [cite](https://www.itemis.com/en/yakindu/state-machine/documentation/user-guide/overview_what_are_state_machines).
 In
 1984, Harel mixed the two syntaxes plus added some features (composite ...) and named it statecharts.
-Finally UML integrated statecharts.
+Finally UML integrated statecharts in their standard.

 Some tools like the one explained in this [document](https://cs.emis.de/LNI/Proceedings/Proceedings07/TowardEfficCode_3.pdf) simplify the statecharts graph to get a Mealy graph before generating the code.
 In the case of our translator, to keep the code simple to read, the state machine is not simplified and actions are made by states and by transitions.
-The order of execution of actions can disturb the beginner.
-I explain it in the next section.

 Another point of confusion hat is the difference between action and activity.
 The action is instantaneous: it does not consume time (contrary to the